Chart Color Schemes

 Mundoolun demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 31.8% currently enrolled in formal education, comprising 12.3% in secondary, 11.4% in primary, and 2.6% in tertiary education.
+Educational participation is notably high, with 31.8% of residents currently enrolled in formal education.
+This includes 12.3% in secondary education, 11.4% in primary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education